-I touched on this above, but make sure you go to a school where the opportunities fit your interests.
-If you want to do Shakespeare, then Rutgers, which offers a year abroad in London working at the Globe Theatre, might be a better fit than CalArts.
-Extracurriculars are where you get your experience, so make sure you’ll be getting experience in your chosen specialty.
+I touched on this above, but be sure to go to a performing arts school where the opportunities align with your interests.
+For example, if you want to do Shakespeare, then Rutgers—which offers a year abroad in London working at the Globe Theatre—might be a better fit for you than CalArts or Northwestern would be.

 What's the School Like?